 Then sprinkle some shredded coconut over them to complete the dish.
 Note the colour of the blueberry yogurt might slightly change and that is completely natural.
 When I use frozen blueberries, the colour doesn’t change as much.

 Feel free to include any additional cheeky toppings, like some nuts or or a spoonful of peanut butter or stir in some vanilla extract.
 I find that the mix of the thick yogurt and the oats with just a few toppings serves me perfectly.
 However, I know that others might like to pile on more so – feel free!

 - 1 cup almond milk or any milk of choice

 - 1 teaspoon honey or maple or agave

 - a few edible flowers completely optional

 - a few blueberries

-- The first thing to do when making blueberry overnight oats is to prepare the overnight oats.
-To do this simply mix the rolled oats with the chia seeds, add the milk and honey ( or alternative sweetener) and stir well.
-Set aside to soak for at least 10 min ( if you just can't wait or are wanting a quick treat) or, for best results, keep in the fridge overnight.
+- Prepare the overnight oats by mixing the rolled oats with the chia seeds.
+Then add the milk and honey (or alternative sweetener) and stir well.
+Set aside to soak for at least 10 min (if you just can't wait or are wanting a quick treat) or, for best results, keep in the fridge overnight.
 This will help the oats thicken and have the perfect texture.

-- To prepare the Blueberry yogurt topping, mash a handful of blueberries and mix them well with the yogurt.
+- Prepare the Blueberry yogurt topping by mashing a handful of blueberries and mixing them well with the yogurt.
 You can also do that in a blender/food processor.

-- To stick the flowers on the side of the jar, use a little honey on the jar - it will act as glue.
+- Stick the flowers on the side of the jar by using a little honey on the jar - it will act as glue.